nagasella/esa/README.md

 bn::vector<u32, 128> red_squares = table.query<128>(&cs::queries::find_red_squares);
 ```

 The query returns a `bn::vector` with the IDs of the entities that satisfy the query condition.
-The size of the `bn::vector` may not always be known at compile time, so it is important to be careful with this: in any case, the query execution will end once the iteration on the table is over, or once the vector is full.
+The size of the `bn::vector` may not always be known at compile time, so it is important to be careful with this.

 Sometimes, it is necessary to pass some parameter to the query in order to have a _dynamic_ kind of filtering, and this can be done by implementing those parameters into a `struct` or a `class`, which can then be passed to the query function.
 An example of this is also shown in the `colored-squares` example project.